 The maximum amount for leisure grants per year is 30.000 ISK for members with full rights in the fund.
 Otherwise the amount will be in proportion with member´s work within the last 12 months.

 A maximum of 75% of the total course costs will be reimbursed.
 Additional costs for books, exams and school/student association fees are not reimbursed.
-Note that only the theoretical part of driving course is supported (not driving lessons).
+Note that before January 1st 2022 only the theoretical part of driving course was supported (not driving lessons) but for studies purchased and invoices issued after 1 January 2022 the driving lessons are also supported according to the rules of the funds.

 Members who work for private companies and apply to Starfsafl can apply for a grant for the following in addition to general and job related studies: